 Mrs Watson is our Year 3 Teacher

 Year 3 were very excited to harvest the broad beans and potatoes that we germinated in our science lessons earlier this year and cared for in our gardening club.
-We weren't all sure that we would like them, but most thought that when cooked and tossed in a little butter they were really quite tasty.

 May the Force be with us